Direct Mail

 Read More: How To Send An Envelope In The Mail

-When Is An Address Considered Undeliverable?
+When Is An Address Considered Undeliverable by the Postal Services?

 More often than not, a mailer gets returned when something is wrong with the address.
 And as long as a letter or parcel has an address on it, Canada Post must deliver it to the address.
 Furthermore, the sender can not make any changes or corrections to the postal address once they mail it.